 It goes over the George Washington Bridge and over to Fort Lee Historic Park.

-From there it’ll turn north west to Harriman State Park and then zig zag north to Minnewaska State Park, then the Catskills, Lake George and then the greater Adirondack Mountains region and this is basically a super simplified summary of it.
+From there it’ll turn north west to Harriman State Park and then zig zag north to Minnewaska State Park, then the Catskills, and then the greater Adirondack Mountains region and this is basically a super simplified summary of it.

 Areas where you can camp or stay at a hotel nearby are available.